sign: Hopewell Rocks

 The two RV Gypsies heard someone say that they counted the steps down as 96 steps.
 Each day the two RV Gypsies walked down these stairs to get to the beach, but each day they found a different way off the beach.
 The first day, they climbed over big rocks to get to Demoiselles Beach (that was difficult).
 The second day they walked a distance behind the stairs and found another, much shorter set of stairs up to a parking lot.

-As the yellow sign and clock below states, everyone MUST be off the beach by a certain time or they will find themselves under water.
+As the yellow sign and clock below states, everyone MUST be off the beach by a certain time or they will find themselves under water and will drown.
 Later on down this page there is a photo of an emergency platform.
 One of the rangers told the two RV Gypsies that once an Australian was stranded there for six hours waiting to be rescued.

 clock and sign warning